5jt/dyalog-cookbook/manuscript/04_packaging.md

 ## Reading arguments from the command line

 `TxtToCsv` needs an argument.
-The EXE must take it from the command line.
+The EXE we are about to create must take it from the command line.
 We'll give `MyApp` a function `StartFromCmdLine`.
-We will also introduce `SetLX` in order to set `⎕LX`.
-The last line of the DYAPP will run it to set the workspace up to start corectly:
+We will also introduce `SetLX`: the last line of the DYAPP will run it to set `⎕LX`:

 ~~~
 Target #